 Dr. Luca Jagmetti is a partner at Bär & Karrer in the Private M&A and Private Equity Practice Group.
-He has vast experience in domestic and international M&A transactions in different industries, venture capital investments, corporate restructurings and general corporate, commercial and employment matters, including related litigation and administrative proceedings.
-During his practice, he gained particular experience in complex asset deals, management participation schemes and accounting-related M&A disputes.
+He has vast experience in domestic and international M&A transactions (share and asset deals) involving a broad range of industries, corporate auction processes, venture capital investments and management equity participation schemes.
+Luca Jagmetti further advises clients on intragroup and transaction financing, corporate restructurings and general contract and commercial matters.
+In his core fields of activity he represents clients in litigation proceedings.

-Luca Jagmetti has several speaking engagements on asset transactions, legal DD and other M&A topics (e.g. a Course on Commercial Law of the University of St. Gallen; an LL.M. programme at the University of Zurich).

-According to The Legal 500 (2016), he is "very knowledgeable and speedy".
-IFLR (2020) lists him as highly regarded.
+Luca Jagmetti has several speaking engagements on asset transactions, legal DD and other M&A topics (e.g.: Akademie der Treuhand-Kammer; the Seminar on Mergers & Acquisitions for practitioners; and the Course on Commercial Law of the University of St. Gallen).
+According to The Legal 500 (2016) he is "very knowledgeable and speedy".
+IFLR (2018) lists him as a noticeable practitioner.
+Luca Jagmetti is jointly ranked first in Mergermarket's Profile League Table for 2016's most prolific individual DACH legal advisors.

-Bär & Karrer Ltd.Brandschenkestrasse 90 8002 Zurich Switzerland
+Bär & Karrer Ltd. Brandschenkestrasse 90 8002 Zurich Switzerland

-Tel: +41 58 261 52 62
+Tel: +41 58 261 52 62 Email. luca.jagmetti@baerkarrer.ch UBL · www.baerkarrer.ch

-Email: luca.jagmetti@baerkarrer.ch URL: www.baerkarrer.ch